đ Table of contents

 Scrum is an iterative software development process framework that defines practical ways to carry out agile software development principles.
 Scrum has been by far the most widely used Agile method in the recent years based on the anual State of Agile reports.
 For example based on the year 2022 report, 87% of respondents used Scrum at the team level.

-The Scrum Guide is the official guide to Scrum.
+The Scrum Guide (the Finnish version is here) is the official guide to Scrum.
 During the course we will use Scrum to manage our software development process.
 This week we will learn about Scrum in theory and week three onwards we will apply the knowledge with our project.

 Exercise 1